Environment

 In fiscal 2024, PFC emissions decreased approximately 3% from fiscal 2023, due in part to the effects of facility improvements.
 Going forward, we will aim to reduce emissions through efforts such as maintaining steady operation of recovery equipment and further promoting the use of alternative diluent.

-The trend in PFC emissions is shown in units of 1,000 tons of CO2 per year, and for NOF it is 22.5 in 1995, 7.1 in 2020, 4.9 in 2021, 12.0 in 2022, and 7.5 in 2023, 7.3 in 2024.
+The trends in PFC emissions, in units of thousand tons of CO2/year, for NOF are 22.5 in 1995, 7.1 in 2020, 4.9 in 2021, 12.0 in 2022, 7.5 in 2023, and 7.3 in 2024.

 Changes in PFC emissions